Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/Trace_functions_CFT_Windows.md

 title: "Trace  functions in CFT Windows"
 linkTitle: "Trace functions"
 weight: 270
---- This topic introduces trace functions in Transfer CFT Windows.
+---This topic introduces trace functions in Transfer CFT Windows.
 Trace functions are processes that concern the system and network sections of Transfer CFT.
 These functions do not concern the application traces implemented in common by all the existing Transfer CFT products and described in the